CANADA STOCKS-Futures flat as investors await GDP data

 Reuters global stocks poll for Canada

-Canadian markets directory ($1 = C$1.32) (Reporting by Sai Sharanya Khosla in Bengaluru; Editing by Ted Kerr)
+($1 = C$1.30) (Reporting by Sai Sharanya Khosla in Bengaluru; Editing by Sriraj Kalluvila)

 TORONTO, Jan 13 Canada's main stock index rose on Friday, led by the country's heavyweight banks as U.S. fourth-quarter earnings season kicked off and bond yields rose.